Poalim in the Community – When You Give with All Your Heart it Enriches Your Life

 Bank Hapoalim, Israel’s leading financial services group, offers diverse services ranging from basic banking to complex financing of large scale projects.
-During its over 90 years of existence, the Bank has developed a branch network and extensive commercial activity in all areas of banking.
-With about 13,000 employees, the Bank Group is the leader in the Israeli banking industry in terms of corporate lending, retail and internet banking and credit card activities.
+During over 90 years of existence, the Bank has developed a branch network and extensive commercial activity in all areas of banking.
+With over 12,000 employees, the Bank Group is the leader in the Israeli banking industry in terms of corporate lending, retail and internet banking and credit card activities.

-The Group also operates abroad via branches, representative offices and subsidiaries, as well as through relationships with over 2,400 correspondent banks worldwide.
+The Group also operates abroad via branches, representative offices and subsidiaries, as well as through relationships with correspondent banks worldwide.

-For long term foreign currency activity, international rating agencies have positioned the Bank as follows: Moody’s: A2, Standard & Poor’s: BBB+, Fitch: A-.
-In Israel, S&P Maalot, Israel Securities Rating Company Ltd., issued an AA+ rating, and Midroog (a subsidiary of Moody’s) issued an Aaa rating.
+For long term foreign currency activity, international rating agencies have positioned the Bank as follows: Moody’s: (A2), Standard & Poor’s: (A-), Fitch: (A-).
+In Israel, S&P Maalot, Israel Securities Rating Company Ltd., issued an (AAA) rating, and Midroog (a subsidiary of Moody’s) issued an (AAA) rating.

 Operations of the Bank Group in Israel

-• Credit Card Companies – The “Isracard Group” - issues (together with the Bank), operates and markets credit cards within and outside the Bank Group, for use in Israel and abroad.
+• The “Isracard Group” - issues (together with the Bank), operates and markets credit cards within and outside the Bank Group, for use in Israel and abroad.

-• An investment portfolio management company, Peilim – Portfolio Management Company Ltd., operates within the Bank Group, managing investment portfolios for institutions and individuals.
+• Peilim – Portfolio Management Company Ltd., operates within the Bank Group, managing investment portfolios for institutions and individuals.

-• A group of companies, “Poalim Capital Markets,” operates within the Bank Group, providing a broad range of investment banking services, such as participation in private investment funds, including venture capital funds, and investments in capital funds and in knowledge and technology intensive companies.
+• “Poalim Capital Markets,” operates within the Bank Group, providing a broad range of investment banking services, such as participation in private investment funds, including venture capital funds, and investments in capital funds and in knowledge and technology intensive companies.

 • Poalim Trust Services Ltd. – Provides trust services.

 Operations of the Bank Group Abroad